Our curriculum ensures learning is effective, exciting and above all, relevant to the needs of our children.

 Implementation-how do we achieve this?

 At the heart of our curriculum are the core subjects of English and Mathematics, which are taught each day.
 These core curriculum subjects are given dedicated time in order for children to develop and embed the key skills and knowledge.
-We currently use Screen to Page as a hook for writing with the use of quality core texts to improve reading, writing and speaking and listening skills.
+We use diverse quality core texts in English to develop and improve reading, writing and speaking and listening skills.

 We also truly value our wider curriculum, covering all other National Curriculum subjects.
 This wider curriculum is organised through a progression of skills framework so that we can ensure that children's learning builds effectively over time to ensure children are ready to meet the expectations of each stage of primary and secondary school.
 The wider curriculum is taught as either as discrete subject specific work or through ‘cross-curricular’ learning where meaningful links can be made with other subjects that help secure prior learning or develop learning further.

 Subject leaders play an important part in the success of the curriculum by leading a regular programme of monitoring, evaluation and review and the celebration of good practice contributes to the ongoing commitment to evolve and improve further.
 All subject leaders are given training and the opportunity to keep developing their own subject knowledge, skills and understanding, so they can support curriculum development and their colleagues throughout the school.